tryscer/flock/flock-music.md

 ​	"Yeah," he says.
 "I guess we're just mincing words."
 ​	==Tim says, "You got any blankets?"==

-The sandy hill surrounding the fairground gives way to a dirt road where we wait our turn at the head of a long, single-file line of cars.
+The sandy hill surrounding the fairground gives way to a dirt road, where we wait our turn at the head of a long, single-file line of cars.
 The air is still and the car is steaming.
 Up ahead, a group of khaki-clad policemen are peering through the window of a Ford pickup.
 Somewhere ahead, an impatient driver leans on his horn and other impatient drivers yell back.
 ​	"Now," Barry says, clutching at the wheel.
 "I mean it.
 Y'all say zilch.
 You smile and you nod.
 Eleanore, what do you do?"
 ​	"Leave me alone."
 ​	"She says zilch and she smiles and she nods," says Tim.
 "We all do that."